jgyj123/jgyj123/README.md

 # 👋Introduction

-Hi!
-I'm Jonathan, a recent NUS Computer Science graduate with 16 months of full-stack development experience in healthtech and research.
-Currently, I’m taking some time to sharpen my cloud infrastructure and cybersecurity skills.
-Currently seeking roles as a Cloud Engineer or Cloud Security Engineer to contribute to building secure and scalable cloud solutions.
+Hi, I'm Jonathan — a recent NUS Computer Science graduate with 16 months of full-stack experience in healthtech and research.
+I'm currently expanding my skills in cloud infrastructure and cybersecurity.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jgyj123&label=Profile%20views&color=brightgreen&style=flat" alt="jgyj123" /> </p>

 ## 🔧 Current Focus
-- Preparing for AWS Solutions Architect Professional certification
+- Preparing for OSCP
 - Practicing ethical hacking on sites like TryHackMe and HackTheBox to build cybersecurity foundation
 - Working on real-world projects to apply and expand these skills